violaaas/music/kinderszenen project/README.md

 ### Sound Recording:

 Recording in a quiet room with fewer echos is preferred, but not an anechoic chamber.
 I can always edit in a little resonance if the sound is too dry.
 Test out your recording device to make sure that your loudest notes are not clipping (too loud for the mic to register which causes distortion and crackles).
 If the sound is clipping, move the device further away from your instrument when recording.

-Example of clipping: https://youtu.be/9uEtworGLrU?t=124 If you have a separate mic, it's usually more open sounding if positioned at a height higher than your instrument and 6 more more feet away.
+Example of clipping: https://youtu.be/9uEtworGLrU?t=124

+If you have a separate mic, it's usually more open sounding if positioned at a height higher than your instrument and 6 more more feet away.

 ### Following the Click Track

-Try to land on the notes precisely when the moving bar contacts them so that we sound together in the final production.
-Familiarize yourself with the change in tempo at the ritenutos and fermatas which will be indicated in the notation.
+* Familiarize yourself with the change in tempo at the ritenutos and fermatas which will be indicated in the notation.
-Grace notes should come before the beat.
+* Grace notes should come before the beat.
+* Try to land on the notes precisely when the moving bar contacts them so that we sound together in the final production.
-If you're not able to view it on a monitor, play it back on a device and use one earphone to listen to it to ensure the sound does not get picked up by your recording microphone.
+* If you're not able to view it on a monitor, play it back on a device and use one earphone to listen to it to ensure the sound does not get picked up by your recording microphone.